Kamgais/Kamgais/README.md

 <br />
 <br />

-Hi there, I'm **Mehdi Mabrouki**, a **Kaggle Competitions Expert** ( Ranked Top 1% Worldwide 🌍 ) and a **Software Engineering student** 🚀 from Tunisia.
-Currently, I'm a Community Team Member 🙍🏽‍♂️ [@CallmeMehdi](https://github.com/CallmeMehdi), Kaggler 👨🏽‍💻 [@Kaggle](https://www.kaggle.com/mehdimabrouki), and an Artificial Intelligence intern 👨🏽‍💼.
+Hi there, I'm **Cyril Kamgais**, a **Software Engineering student** 🚀 from Germany.
+Currently, I'm a Web Lover building my version of the digital world one step at a time.
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code 🙍🏽‍♂️ [@CyrilKamgais](https://github.com/Kamgais)💼.

   <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an Artificial Intelligence intern with [Vneuron](https://www.vneuron.com/) working on NLP/NLU projects;
+- 👨🏽‍💻 I’m currently an Self Taught Web developer with working on personal projects;
-- 🌱 I’m currently learning Deep Reinforcement Learning;
+- 🌱 I’m currently learning Backend and Cloud Computing;
 - 🤔 My interests are with Natural Language Processing/Understanding, Frontend development, Backend development, etc..;
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering;
 - 💬 Ask me about anything, I am happy to help;